Brands That Sponsor Novak Djokovic

 Eqvita

 Novak Djokovic opened a vegan restaurant, Eqvita in Monte Carlo, where he resides.
 Djokovic became a vegan in 2010 and that decision ignited a spark in his tennis career.
-Djokovic discusses his diet in his book, “Serve to Win”, that was published in 2013.
+Djokovic discusses his diet in his book, “Serve to Win”, which was published in 2013.

 Serbia Open (not active)